Wednesday, July 18, 2018

 Now, POTUS corrected, "In a key sentence in my remarks, I said the word 'would' instead of 'wouldn't.
 'The sentence should have been: 'I don't see any reason why it wouldn't be Russia."

 Thank you, Friederike, for keeping your head up.
-Keep on informing the Freiburgers about the American democracy based on checks and balances that still work despite an erratic president.
+Keep informing the Freiburgers about the American democracy based on checks and balances that still work despite an erratic president.
 Much hope is placed into the upcoming midterm elections, but how will POTUS react if the results are not to his liking?
 Will those results be fake?

 *